 Are you a sports fan?
-Do you want to be the person to save the beloved Cubs from the Curse of the Goat?
 For a cool $1 billion you could be the oldest existing professional sports franchise in North America.
 The Cubbies have been a Chicago staple since 1870.
 The team is one of the two remaining charter members of the National League.
-The team is known as the Loveable Losers due to the fact that they haven't won a World Series in more than 100 years.
-Still, their fans love them, and owning a team with this history and fan base would be pretty cool.
+The team were known as the Loveable Losers due to the fact that they didn't win a World Series for more than 100 years.

 Round Trip to the Moon – $750 million

 If your aspirations are more out of this world, for a bit less than a billion, you and the person of your choice can purchase a round trip ticket to the moon and back from a company called Golden Spike.
 The trip is not fully funded yet, but in January 2013, Golden Spike contracted with Northrup Grumman for the design of a new lunar lander, presumably to ferry all the interested billionaires to and from the moon. $750 million is good for two round trip tickets.
 For $1.5 billion you can also walk on the moon.

 Every Single Ferrari 250 GTO On The Planet – $988 million

 The 1963 Ferrari 250 GTO is undoubtedly one of the top sports cars of all time and arguably the greatest Ferrari ever made.
 The GTO was only made from 1962 to 1964 and a scant 39 cars were produced during that time.
 Today there are 33 GTOs left in known existence.
 Recently, one of the remaining GTOs sold for $52 million.
 Others have sold recently for $20-30 million.
 Assuming the average value was $30 million, at that price you could buy every single GTO in the world and still have $10 million leftover.